hove-io/navitia/source/kraken/readme.md

 1. read request and deserialize it
 2. if enabled create a deadline object to terminate requests
 3. acquire a readonly Data object that will be used for this request
-4. check if deadline has expired
+4. check if the deadline has expired
 5. initialize worker if needed: first request with a new dataset
     1. creation of raptor planner
     2. creation of streetnetwork planner